Shark NV352 vs. NV360

 Now, it’s time to declare which is the best Shark Navigator.

-Well, the three Shark vacuums are worthy purchases considering the raw cleaning power, usability, and convenience.
+Well, our Shark vacuums are worthy purchases considering the raw cleaning power, usability, and convenience.
 However, they are meant for different buyers.

 Buy the Shark NV352 if you are on a budget.
-It tags along with the same cleaning performance the NV360 and NV370 pack.
+It tags along with the same cleaning performance the NV360 pack has.
 If you have hard floors, carpets, and pets, the Wide Pet Upholstery Tool and the extra 24-inch Crevice Tool will be a great boost in vacuuming pet hair.